kversteeg/linuxsvr/README.md

 # linuxsvr
-installing and configuring various linux services
+Installing and configuring linux server applications.

+Please view project wiki to see detailed sub-projects.